-Our RVs can take us to some unique locations and keep us comfortable while there.
-Sadly the costs associated with those RVs can prove prohibitive for some people.
-Luckily there are lots of things that you can control when on the road and we highly recommend thinking about all the costs in this article and putting together a budget.
+Our RVs can take us to unique locations and keep us comfortable.
+Sadly, the costs associated with those RVs can prove prohibitive for some people.
+Luckily, you can control many things when on the road, and we highly recommend thinking about all the costs in this article and putting together a budget.

-Do you have any RV cost stories or have had any surprise costs?
+Do you have any RV cost stories, or have you had any surprise costs?
 Let us know in the comments!

 Become A Mortons On The Move Insider